 Doney: It’s whether there was anything else you wanted to add about your time, about your youth, about your time at UW-Madison, or your career.
 Just open if we’ve missed anything.

-Lerner: No, this is a very strange career for someone with my background.
-That’s why I was surprised when you wanted to speak to me.
+Lerner: No. Fundraising is an unusual career for someone with my background.
+I was surprised when you asked me to participate in this oral history project.
 My career path is not what the history department would sanction.
-Ironically it is my training as a researcher, the structure of getting a PhD, that enabled me to succeed and be successful in the philanthropic world.
-When I first changed careers people say that having a PhD for me is a waste, but it wasn’t, in that being educated is not a waste.
+Ironically it is my training as a researcher and the structure of getting a PhD, that enabled me to succeed and be successful in the philanthropic world.
+When I first changed careers people suggested that having a PhD for me was a waste, but it wasn’t, in that being educated is not a waste.

 Doney: Yeah.
 I think that the academy in general has realized that the PhD actually opens up a lot more opportunities than just the traditional academic career.
 I mean here, at UW-Madison, for instance, we do a lot of different panels and programming for PhD students to get them thinking about what the skills that they’re learning, what types of careers that might make possible for them.
 So I’m in the same boat.
 I don’t think it’s at all a waste.
 If nothing else, you get to spend a number of years pursuing something that deeply interests you.
 And while doing so, you learn a lot of skills that people coming just out of a bachelor’s or an MA don’t possess.
 And that makes you competitive in other ways.

 Lerner: I don’t know how many PhD candidates there are in the department now.
-I’m sure they see the number of available academic positions.
-But I’m glad that they’re trying to redirect these people into different areas of the economy where they still can be used.
+I’m sure they see the slim number of available academic positions.
+But I’m glad that they’re trying to redirect these individuals into different areas of the economy where their skills can be utilized.
 This was not the case in the 1960s.
 And I hope that changes.

 Doney: Oh, yeah, I think, yeah.
 It’s very much changing.
 Yeah.

-Lerner: And I feel that I made a contribution.
-Not necessarily in the classroom, but I made a contribution elsewhere.
+Lerner: I feel that I made a contribution, Not necessarily in the classroom, but elsewhere.

 Doney: So, let me just right now stop the recording.
 Again, this is Thursday, August 11, 2022, Skye Doney speaking with Dr. Laurence Lerner.
 This ends the oral history.